sait-wbdv/winter-2022/content/cpnt-201/lessons/day-01.md

 ---

 <home-work :home-work="homework">
 </home-work>

 ## Housekeeping:
 - Questions:
-  - "will we need microsoft word or any of those for ex power point for this course?"
+  - "Will we need microsoft word or any of those for ex power point for this course?"
+- [Jess's Discord server](https://discord.gg/XbnjJjzpmG) added to Orientation page.

 ---